-ARCHIE C. BLACK: Age 52, President, Chief Executive Officer and Director since 2001.
+ARCHIE C. BLACK: Age 53, President, Chief Executive Officer and Director since 2001.
 Mr. Black joined us in 1998 as our Senior Vice President and Chief Financial Officer and served in those capacities until becoming our President and Chief Executive Officer.
 Prior to joining us, Mr. Black was a Senior Vice President and Chief Financial Officer at Investment Advisors, Inc. in Minneapolis, Minnesota, where he directed both the Minneapolis and London organizations.
 Prior to Investment Advisors, he spent three years at Price Waterhouse.
+Mr. Black was appointed to the board of directors of Proto Labs, Inc. in March, 2016.